bwlewis/rthreejs/README.md

 https://github.com/ramnathv/htmlwidgets for details and links to amazingly cool visualization widgets for R.

-## What's new
+## What's new in version 0.3.0 (December, 2016)

-Create force directed graphs the `graphjs` function.

-The `scatterplot3js` function now supports `scatterplot3d`-like `xlim`, `ylim` and `zlim` options.

-The `globejs` function can draw arcs and bars.

-We include mouse-over labels for labeling scatterplot3js points, thanks to contributions from  Alexey Stukalov, https://github.com/alyst, thanks Alexey!
+The `scatterplot3js` function was extensively re-written.
+The new `pch` option supports many point styles, and can also be used to label points as shown in the examples, see `?scatterplot3js`.
+Interactive rotation and zooming are greatly improved and panning is now supported: press and hold the right mouse button (or touch equivalent) and move the mouse to pan.
+Mouse-over (hover) labels are no longer supported, but see the new label capabilities shown in the examples.

 ## NOTE!